Chart Color Schemes

 Vermont is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Vermont has a high level of cultural diversity, with 38.5% of its population born overseas and 38.9% speaking a language other than English at home.
-Christianity is the dominant religion in Vermont, making up 41.8% of the population.
-However, Buddhism is more prevalent in Vermont compared to Greater Melbourne, comprising 4.7% versus 4.2%.
+Christianity is the main religion in Vermont, comprising 41.8% of people.
+Buddhism is overrepresented in Vermont compared to Greater Melbourne, making up 4.7% versus 4.2%.

 Frequently Asked Questions - Diversity